-Israel confirms US probe into Shireen Abu Akleh’s killing
+Israel: US investigating Shireen Abu Akleh’s killing

 She had covered the West Bank for Al Jazeera for two decades and was a well-known face across the Arab world.
 Her death reverberated across the region.

-Abu Akleh’s family did not immediately respond to requests for comment late Monday, nor did Palestinian Foreign Ministry officials.
+Palestinian Foreign Ministry officials did not immediately respond to requests for comment late Monday.
 A spokeswoman for outgoing Israeli Prime Minister Yair Lapid declined to comment, and former Prime Minister Benjamin Netanyahu, who is expected to return to lead the country in the coming weeks, also had no immediate comment.

+A series of investigations by international media outlets, including by The Associated Press, found that Israeli troops most likely fired the fatal bullet.
+The United States concluded that an Israeli soldier likely killed her by mistake, but it did not explain how it reached that conclusion.

-Israel has acknowledged that Israeli fire probably killed Abu Akleh, but vigorously denied allegations that a soldier intentionally targeted her.
+Following its own investigation, Israel acknowledged that Israeli fire probably killed Abu Akleh, but vigorously denied allegations that a soldier intentionally targeted her.

 It is not unusual for the FBI or other U.S. investigators to mount probes into non-natural deaths or injuries of American citizens abroad, particularly if they are government employees.